Greenwashing or The Truth: Chicago’s 100% Renewable Energy Milestone Explained

 Photo by Ozzie Stern on Unsplash

-In the ways that count, not entirely.
-Only the municipal buildings under the City of Chicago’s jurisdiction, of which there are about 400, are included.
+Not entirely.
+Only the 400+ municipal buildings under the City of Chicago’s jurisdiction are included.
 And 30% of that energy is not energy at all, but a collection of RECs that allow the city to legally claim it is powered by renewable energy.

 There’s still work to do: Angela Tovar, Chicago’s Chief Sustainability Officer, has acknowledged that RECs are not the endgame to Chicago being powered by 100% renewable energy.
 With a goal to be carbon-free by 2035, Tovar hopes that the purchases will encourage local renewable energy development and allow the city to bridge the REC gap.